shells-above/ida-swarm/README.md

 ## Important Context

 IDA Swarm is a research and educational tool that extends IDA Pro's capabilities through AI automation.
-Like IDA Pro itself, hex editors, and debuggers, this tool has legitimate uses in security research, education, and software analysis
+Like IDA Pro itself, hex editors, and debuggers, this tool has legitimate uses in security research, education, and software analysis.
 While IDA Pro has a cost barrier, IDA Swarm democratizes the expertise required to use these tools effectively.

 ## Demo